LinkNacional/lkn-mercadopago-for-givewp/README.txt

 1. After installing the plugin, access the WordPress admin dashboard and navigate to the GiveWP settings.
 2. In the sidebar menu, click on "Donations" and then on "Settings".
 3. In the "Payments Gateways" tab, you'll see a list of available payment methods.
-4. Locate “Mercado Pago” in the list of payment methods and activate it.
+4. Locate “Mercado Pago” in the list of payment methods and go to settings.
-6. After activating the desired payment methods, or if you prefer to set them as default, remember to save the changes.
+5. Enter the necessary configuration information, such as Mercado Pago TOKEN and PUBLIC KEY.
+Additionally, also customize the title and description that will appear at checkout.

 == Frequently Asked Questions ==